OurMachinery/themachinery-books/the_machinery_book/src/extending_the_machinery/write-a-plugin.md

 - The `tm_tab_vt` defines three functions for your tab to be updated:
   - `tm_tab_vt.ui()` - Callback for drawing the content of the tab into the specified rect.
   - `tm_tab_vt.ui_serial()` - *Optional.* If implemented, called from the main UI job once all parallel UI rendering (fork/join) has finished.
-This can be used for parts of the UI that needs to run serially, for example because they call out to non-thread-safe function.
+This can be used for parts of the UI that needs to run serially, for example because they call out to a non-thread-safe function.
   - `tm_tab_vt.hidden_update()` - *Optional*.
 If the tab wants to do some processing when it is *not* the selected tab in its tabwell, it can implement this callback.
 This will be called for all created tabs whose content is currently *not* visible.

 For more information follow the ["Write a tab"]({{tutorials}}) walkthrough.

-#### Plugin callbacks (Init, Sutdown, Tick)
+#### Plugin callbacks (Init, Shutdown, Tick)

 The plugin system provides also for plugin callbacks. **It is recommended to rely on these calls as little as possible.** You should not rely on those for your gameplay code!